TomPace101/nanopore_diffusion/notes.md

 You have to use this class as the appropriate object attribute, meaning at initialization it has to be there.
 That doesn't fit with the way ParameterSet works.
+Although we could read in the string, then at initialization change it to the class.

 _TODO_ in buildgeom, validate geometric inputs (different formulas for different geometries)

+_TODO_ the LPB solver dataextraction output files don't get listed as targets currently.

 # Refactoring